omarkhaled1853/EL-OUSTA/README.md

     ```bash
     flutter run
     ```

----

-## Contributing

-We welcome contributions!
-Please submit a pull request or open an issue for any bugs or feature requests.

----

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details